 If you are just beginning to experience osteoarthritis or even if you have had if for a while but it is not too severe, there are things you might consider doing to slow down the process as it relates to pain in the foot or ankle.

-If you are overweight, look to lose that weight.
+Lose weight-If you are overweight, look to lose that weight.
 Realize that the heavier you are, the more pressure you put on your feet and ankles and so the quicker the joints will wear out.
 If you are presently suffering now you can pretty much assume it will only get worse with time.

-Drink lots of water.
-There is a debate out there today as to whether or not clean water in large daily doses is healthy or not.
+Drink lots of water-There is a debate out there today as to whether or not clean water in large daily doses is healthy or not.
 As it relates to arthritis, drinking large amounts of water daily keeps the cartilage (which is the end of the bone that meets the end of the other bone to form a joint) well hydrated and the better hydrated it is the more function you will get out of the joint.

-Avoid all types of carbonated soft drinks.
-The phosphoric acid in soda creates an acidic environment in the body and the way the body tries to neurtralize it is to pull calcium out of your bones aggravating osteoporosis. (it also pulls calcium out of your teeth).
+Avoid all types of carbonated soft drinks-The phosphoric acid in soda creates an acidic environment in the body and the way the body tries to neurtralize it is to pull calcium out of your bones aggravating osteoporosis. (it also pulls calcium out of your teeth).
 The same problem arises in people who eat too much red meat.

-In spite of all this there are individuals who suffer so much from arthritis that eventually they must entertain surgical intervention.
+Surgery?-In spite of all this there are individuals who suffer so much that eventually they must entertain surgical intervention.
 In an otherwise healthy individual I will recommend surgery if all conservative care has failed to bring adequate relief.
 It is all based on the quality of life a person wants to live.
 I have operated on people in their 80's because their foot pain was keeping them from doing the things they wanted to do.
-Of course in the elderly population the criteria for surgery is much more restricted and there is a limitation on the procedures that can be done.
+Of course in the elderly population the criteria for surgery is much more restricted and there is a limitation on the procedures that can be performed.

 In this day and age many people are looking for alternative forms of treatment to alleviate arthritis and musculo-skeletal pain.
 One popular alternative is the use of Glucosamine sulfate.
 This nutritional supplement has anti-inflammatory properties similar to the anti-inflammatory medication on the market with less likelihood of stomach upset.
 Most of the original studies with glucosamine were done in Europe and involved primarily knee pain.